John Mackintosh (luthier): Experimentation and later career in Dublin: 1819–1841

-In 1819, Mackintosh moved to 10 Essex Quay, where he worked until 1824.
-Around the same time, John Dollard, another former apprentice of Perry's, moved to 15 Essex Quay.
-In 1825, Mackintosh moved to 11 Astor's Quay, where he remained until 1834.
-This was another area where notable Dublin luthiers had previously resided, such as George Ward.
-From 1834 onwards, Mackintosh resided at 12 Lower Ormond Quay.
 In 1837, Mackintosh published a short book on violin making titled Remarks on the Construction and Materials Employed in the Manufacture of Violins.
 In the book, he deals with the topics of wood, tone, bridge and sound post, and the Cremonese school.
-In particular, he stresses the importance of choosing good quality, mature timber with pores of a certain size and formation.
+In particular, he stresses the importance of choosing good quality, mature timber with pores of a certain size and formation that have been dried and cleansed through a natural process.
 Furthermore, he states that age is not necessary to produce a good instrument and that violins as good as those of the Cremonese school can be achieved by contemporary makers with the correct approach.
-Mackintosh continued to work at Lower Ormond Quay until his death in 1840.
+Mackintosh continued to live and work at 12 Lower Ormond Quay until at least 1841, according to the Post Office Directory.
+Boydell and William Henley incorrectly suggested that he died in Dublin in 1840, perhaps because his name disappeared from the Dublin Directories shortly after this date.
+His son Robert continued to live at 12 Lower Ormond Quay up until at least 1842.